 Having access to your people data is a competitive advantage at any time, but having an accurate picture of your workforce is imperative to maintaining business and workforce productivity.

-In a recent webinar, Visier’s Director of Product Marketing, Caitlin Bigsby, spoke with Catherine Garrett, SVP of HR Administrative Management at Comerica, about using a more thoughtful, data-driven approach for optimizing spans and layers.
+In this webinar, Caitlin Bigsby spoke with Catherine Garrett, SVP of HR Administrative Management at Comerica, about using a more thoughtful, data-driven approach for optimizing spans and layers.